Akemi Takayama, Violin

-As a chamber musician, Akemi most recently collaborated and performs in duo with renowned Irish pianist John O’Conor and she previously performed in the recently retired Audubon Quartet, of which she was a member for fourteen years.
-Akemi’s recordings with the quartet include four CDs, available on the Centaur and Composers Recordings labels.
+As a chamber musician, Akemi most recently collaborated and performs in duo with renowned Irish pianist John O’Conor and she previously performed in the Audubon Quartet, of which she was a member for fourteen years.
+Akemi’s recordings with the quartet include four CDs, available on the Centaur and Composers Recordings labels 다운로드.

-In addition to her leadership role as concertmaster of the Roanoke Symphony Orchestra, Akemi holds the same position with the Williamsburg Symphonia and she serves as an associate professor at Shenandoah University Conservatory of Music.
+In addition to her leadership role as concertmaster of the Roanoke Symphony Orchestra, Akemi holds concertmaster positions with the Williamsburg Symphonia and the New Orchestra of Washington 다운로드.
+She serves as an associate professor at Shenandoah University Conservatory of Music.

 Akemi has served on the faculties at Oberlin Conservatory, Virginia Tech, the Chautauqua Institute in New York, the Idyllwild School of the Arts in California, the Brevard Music Center in North Carolina, and the Shenandoah Performs Festival.
 She plays on a Santino Lavazza violin made in 1714 kindly loaned by the Ryuji Ueno Foundation 다운로드.